Questions are being raised over the impact that Amazon’s full entry into Israel will have on the local retail market.

 However, Peretz writes, Citigroup ultimately “reached the conclusion that retail banking in Israel simply wasn’t interesting.
 The market was too small, the existing players too deeply rooted in the local economy, and it made no sense to engage in a price war with them.”

 The economic policy of Prime Minister, and former Finance Minister, Benjamin Netanyahu has been to promote an open economy, encouraging the entry of new players into the market to stimulate competition and better business practices.
 At the same time, maintaining the financial well-being of Israelis also means looking out for the medium-sized and small businesses to ensure that they are not swallowed up.
+Many Israeli shop owners are making a safety net for themselves by earning a side income on the site by taking advantage of the recent wave of affiliate marketing discounted courses being offered.

 It is a balancing act, and Amazon has just stepped foot on the Israeli tightrope.